The Town Hall (New York City): Late 20th century to present

 The NYU Club continued to occupy Town Hall's upper-story clubhouse space until 1989 when it filed for bankruptcy.
 The clubhouse space was leased the following to the New Yorker Club, a majority-minority social club, which raised $800,000 to renovate the clubhouse space.
 The Town Hall Foundation received a $281,000 grant in 1992 to fund the restoration of Town Hall's marquee.
 The architect Bonnie Roche was also hired to replace the doors, add information kiosks, and make the venue wheelchair-accessible.
 Town Hall had become profitable by the late 1990s, with an attendance of 400,000 in 1996.
 The Town Hall Foundation was raising money for a roof replacement, seat refurbishment, and repainting of the interior.
 The foundation also wanted to produce its own events, so it started raising funds for a sound system, and it also sought to create a chamber orchestra and host a festival of foreign films.

 In March 2012, the United States Department of the Interior designated Town Hall as a National Historic Landmark.
-The Rockwell Group proposed replacing the lighting on the façade and marquee in 2019.
+The Rockwell Group proposed replacing the lighting on the facade and marquee in 2019.